mrisher/smtp-sts/mta-sts.md

 2. If no policy is present, proceed with non-STS delivery.
 3. Filter candidate MXs against the current policy.
 4. If no candidate MXs are valid and the policy mode is `enforce`, temporarily fail the message.
-(Otherwise, generate a failure report but deliver as though MTA-STS were not implemented.)
+(If the mode is `report`, generate a failure report but deliver as though MTA-STS were not implemented.)
 5. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS and the MX host's PKIX certificate validation.